vitagroupag/documentation/docs/EHRbase/03-Explore/03-Admin-REST.md

-# Admin REST API
+---

-HIP EHRbase implements version 1.0.2 of the official openEHR REST API.
+sidebar_position: 3

-Please see the respective resources for details on the REST API specification:
+title: Admin API

-* [QUERY API](/api/hip-ehrbase/query): Execution of queries using the Archetype Query Language (AQL)
+---

-* [EHR API](/api/hip-ehrbase/ehr): Managing the electronic health record of a patient by operating on compositions, folders and contributions
+# EHRbase Admin API

-* [DEFINITION API](/api/hip-ehrbase/definition): Uploading templates and defining stored queries
+EHRbase provides some specific administration functions which are not (yet) covered by the official openEHR REST API.
+As the Admin API provides some capabilities which might not be desired for production systems, the API can be (de-)activated using an environment variable / system parameter.

-HIP EHRbase supports all endpoints with the exception of ADL2 Templates.
-CDR Base currently supports version 1.1.0 of the openEHR Reference Model.
+Please see the respective resources for details on the [EHRbase Admin API](/api/hip-ehrbase/admin).